kubedb/cli/docs/concepts/catalog/elasticsearch.md

 `spec.podSecurityPolicies.snapshotterPolicyName` is a required field that specifies the name of the pod security policy required to get the snapshotter pod(s) running.

-To use a user-defined policies, names of the policies have to be added here in spec.podSecurityPolicies and in the list of allowed policy names during kubedb operator installation like this:
+To use a user-defined policies, names of the policies have to be added here in spec.podSecurityPolicies and in the list of allowed policy names during kubeDB operator installation like this:
 ```bash
 helm template ./chart/kubedb \
            --set additionalPodSecurityPolicies[0]=custom-db-policy \